axibase/axibase-collector-docs/jobs/java-jmx-enable.md

 ```

 > Replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
-> This should be the same hostname that Axibase Collector will be using when connecting to the ActiveMQ server.
+> This should be the same hostname that Axibase Collector uses when connecting to the ActiveMQ server.

 The result should be as shown in the image below: